-A peer reviewed, quarterly, international journal that is circulated to around 40,000 BACP members and subscribers.
-CPR is now indexed on PsycINFO.
+A peer reviewed, quarterly, international journal for BACP members and subscribers, CPR is indexed on PsycINFO.
 The Counselling and Psychotherapy Research Journal is distinctly different from existing journals in that it promotes writing that is reflexive - authors are encouraged to write about their personal engagement with their research, and their relationship with the intellectual and cultural traditions that inform their work.
 It is contextualised in that authors are asked to describe the real-world background to their study, in terms of practice setting, client/user experiences, type of intervention, and organisational factors that influenced the study.
 The journal is practitioner-orientated as papers are written to be read by practitioners and those whose work shapes practice, such as policy makers, supervisors and managers, and is not just aimed at other researchers.
 The articles in Counselling and Psychotherapy Research are of interest not only to accredited practitioners but also to members of those professions who may use counselling skills in their work - nurses, teachers, social workers, probation workers, for example.
 Members of BACP are also invited to contribute to this journal by submitting papers for review.

 Edited by Dr Clare Symons, published by Wiley